From 12 Direct Reports to 2 in 10 Weeks: The Leadership Layer That Prevented Coordination Chaos at $88K

 Crisis Prevention Value:

-Takeshi’s path: Built at $88K before breakdown, 10 weeks methodical build, zero crisis weeks = $0 chaos cost
+Takeshi’s path: built at $88K before breakdown, 10 weeks of methodical build, zero crisis weeks, and $0 chaos cost.

 Additional value: $30K-$40K prevented opportunity cost